GarciaBoo/GarciaBoo/README.md

 <!-- **GarciaBoo/GarciaBoo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->
 ##  👋 Hello there, I'm Bruna Garcia 👋
-I am a Computer Science student at University of São Paulo with experience in development projects.
-I am actively studying content that complements my work and seeking an opportunity to grow and establish a professional career as a Junior developer.
+I am a student pursuing a Bachelor's degree in Information Systems at Anhanguera, equipped with experience in development projects.
+Actively engaged in studying content that complements my work, I am currently seeking an opportunity to grow and establish a professional career as a Junior Developer

 ### Stacks and Tools
 #### Basic